0l0r1n/pratice/notes/review.md

 - It is defined as ability to execute several tasks in parallel.
 - synchronized keyword: only one thread at a time allowed to access parts of the code.
 Immutable data structures to the rescue!
+- You can't avoid concurrency
+- synchronized is not just about mutex
+- synchronization guarantees that no method will observe the object in an inconsistent state
+- volatile keyword - never cache, always read it from main memory
+- confine mutable data to a single thread
+- A thread is an independent path of execution
+- Process has many threads with shared memory space
+- Vector is thread-safe and array list is not
+- There is no guarantee a thread will stop calling stop.
+Better use volatile variables instead

+#### Levels of thread safety

+- Immutable
+- Unconditionally thread-safe
+- Conditionally thread-safe
+- Not thread-safe
+- Thread-hostile

 #### Thread lock contention